 Q. How can I start a rescue?

-A. While this appears to be a great occupation, keep in mind that it is a 24/7 job and a lifetime career.
+A. While this appears to be a great occupation, keep in mind that it is a 24/7 job and more than a lifetime career.
 There are strict licensing requirements, facilities management, daily cleaning and feeding, fund raising, public events, dealing with the public and NO vacations!
-If you are considering this, we would suggest that you volunteer at an existing Rescue for at least a year as sort of an apprentice program.
+If you are considering this, we would suggest that you volunteer at an existing rescue for at least a year as sort of an apprentice program.
 Learn about the birds, what is required to keep them happy and healthy, how to construct aviaries and what it really means to do all this every day.
 The work is hard and the rewards are great.
 You need to see both sides and you are welcome to apprentice here at Feathered Friends Forever.